 There are many places out there in the world to study, but none is more comfortable or convenient than your own work space at home.
 Don’t have a study or work space at all?
 Or maybe you do and it needs a little sprucing up?
-If you want the most productive home office or study desk, then follow these deceivingly simple 5 tips.
+If you want the most productive home office or study desk to dive into your AP review books, then follow these deceivingly simple 5 tips.

 Think putting time into cleaning isn’t worth it?
 Think again!
 The old saying is true: A cluttered space equals a cluttered mind.
 Each and every unneeded item strewn across your desk needs to go.
 Does it serve a practical or aesthetic purpose?
 No?
 Away it goes!
 Even if an object is nice to look at, consider if it could be a possible distraction.